nwabuezenonso/nwabuezenonso/README.md

 <!-- ### [live site](link)
 ![image](link) -->

 I'm Stephen Nonso Nwabueze, a JavaScript Developer who enjoys the process of using codes to solve problems.
-As a result, I'm excited to create visually stunning applications with user-friendly interaction that will assist businesses in growing and optimizing their UX.
+As a result, I look forward in developing visually stunning applications with user interaction that will assist businesses in growing and optimizing their UX.

 <h3>Connect with Me </h3>
 <p>